-17. Lastly, Battle of Haldighati that caused tussle between Muslimphobic Right and Rajputphobic-Left, both of which are controlled by same communities.
+21. Lastly, Battle of Haldighati that caused tussle between Muslimphobic Right and Rajputphobic-Left, both of which are controlled by same groups.

 Source: Satish Chandra; Medieval India: From Sultanat to the Mughals Part-2; pp. 120–121

-It must be noted that here we have restricted discussion only to Rajasthan and it’s surrounding regions - and have avoided discussing Rajputs of Himalayas, Punjab, Gangetic Plains and Central India.
+It must be noted that here we have restricted discussion only to Rajasthan and it’s surrounding regions and 3 instances from Uttarakhand - and have avoided discussing Rajputs of Himalayas, Punjab, Gangetic Plains and Central India.
 Furthermore, we never claimed that Rajputs didn’t see defeats.
 Those who fought over a period of 1500 years, surely saw both.

 - Rajputs are the only Indian ethnic group to have fought both the Arabs and the Turks.